rubataga/YamlEditor/README.md

-I made this for the sole purpose of editing .yaml files from inside Minecraft.
+A Minecraft Spigot plugin for the sole purpose of editing .yaml files from inside Minecraft.